By Aparna Sharma

 A different perspective

-However, from the higher perspective, things looked completely different.
-His isolation, agony, pain, and suffering eventually led him to a deep inner exploration and genuine search for the very meaning and purpose of life.
-“One by one, God removed everything that I was attached to, and placed me firmly on the path of spiritual evolution.
+However, from a higher perspective, things looked completely different.
+His isolation, agony, pain, and suffering eventually led him to deep inner exploration and a genuine search for the very meaning and purpose of life.
+“One by one, God removed everything that I was attached to and placed me firmly on the path of spiritual evolution.
 We must lose a lot to gain somewhat,” he says of that period.

 In February 2007, he was at an ashram in Kerala, when he was overcome by an unexplained sickness and nausea.
 So the swami of the ashram took him outdoors for a walk in the fresh air.
 They walked up to a house, about 500 yards away, went inside, and just as Mohanji sat on a chair, he lost his physical consciousness, slipping into deep samadhi.

 |The guru is not a form or a person.
 Guru is a principle.
 It could take human form and talk, or it could come as a message from nature.|

 Sacred ash (vibhuti) started pouring out through the top of his head, slowly falling down his body.
 In the Dattatreya tradition, they say that sacred ash gushing out of the Sahasrara (the head chakra), is a sign that the last remnants of karmas are being exhausted.
 Along with the vibhuti, he became incandescent, a bright light glowing from within him, radiating through his body and clothes.
 His body seemed transparent, his eyelids turned golden and his consciousness expanded beyond description.
 He felt everything was within him.